 Seeing a bear in the wild can be exhilarating and terrifying.
 The first thing to do upon sighting one is to remain calm.
 If the bear doesn’t see you, and you’re a good distance from it, it may simply move on.
 Try to determine if it’s a black bear or a grizzly — more on that in a minute — and whether there are cubs around or if the bear is protecting a food source.
 Avoidance should always be your first choice; give the bear a wide berth by detouring away from it, and do not approach it, even to take a photo.

 If you encounter a bear on a trail or in your campground, stop what you are doing and evaluate whether you have an escape route.
-If it’s a black bear, make sure you and speak in a clear, calm voice, “Get out of here!”
+If it’s a black bear, make sure you have bear pepper spray handy and speak in a clear, calm voice, “Get out of here!”
 A bear defending cubs or a carcass will swat the ground, pop its jaws or snort at you to scare you off.
 Stay calm and move away slowly, going sideways in a nonthreatening manner.

 Bears are terrific runners, and they instinctively chase after fleeing animals, so never attempt to outrun a bear.
 They are also excellent climbers, so scurrying up a tree is not a good choice.
 If you’re certain it’s a grizzly bear, drop to the ground on your stomach and play dead.
 Keep your backpack on, as it may shield you from the bear’s claws.
 Protect your head and neck with your hands, and spread your legs to prevent the bear flipping you over.